maximevaillancourt/digital-garden-jekyll-template/_notes/Import from Blogger/nook-first-impressions-comments.md

 Darren,

-The kindle is my favorite.
+The [[the-kindle|Kindle]] is my favorite.
 I have tried the big 3 (Sony, Amazon, and B&N) but I have not tried the readers created by lesser-known companies.
 <hr />
 #### I'm not sure how you maintain that navigation ...
 [Unknown](https://www.blogger.com/profile/14515555777260203266 "noreply@blogger.com") - <time datetime="2010-07-05T12:42:02.715-07:00">Jul 1, 2010</time>